knulli-cfw/knulli.org/docs/play/retro-achievements.md

 KNULLI has a native integration with [RetroAchievements](https://retroachievements.org/) which allows you to earn achievements as you play games across numerous emulators.
 In order to use RetroAchievements your device must be connected to the internet.

-!!! warning "Error 419"

-    While you can add your credentials to **collect** Retro Achievements, it is currently **not possible** to **look at** your **collected** Retro Achievements from the main menu.
-Any attempt to do so will result in an error message, referring to "Error 419".
-Our developers are aware of the issue and are working on a solution.

-    Until the issue is resolved, you can still look at your collected Retro Achievements from within **RetroArch**: Launch your game and press ++"Function"+++:material-gamepad-circle-down: to bring up the RetroArch GUI and find *Achievements*.

-    Additionally, if the *RetroAchievements* option in the main menu annoys or confuses you, you can hide it from the main menu: Press ++"Start"++ to bring up the main menu, head to *Game Settings* and find *RetroAchievement Settings*.
-Here, you can toggle *Show RetroAchievements entry in main menu* on or off.

 ## Setup

 1. Create an account at [RetroAchievements.org](https://retroachievements.org/).